autarch/houseabsolute.com/content/resume/index.md

 To help improve developer productivity, I developed and extended tools for our **development environment**, including **Git** hooks, `Perl::Critic` policies, and `Code::TidyAll`, a multi-language linting and tidying tool.

-I led all **hiring** for technical staff, growing the engineering team from three to fifteen, including front-end and back-end developers, a sysadmin, and QA engineers.
-I developed the **resume screening and interview process** used for all of these hires.
+As Team Lead, I led all **hiring** for technical staff, growing the engineering team from three to fifteen, including front-end and back-end developers, a sysadmin, and QA engineers.
+I also developed the **resume screening and interview process** used for all of these hires.

 ### [Thomson Reuters][16] {.resume-sub-heading}